 If your child is not breathing normally, you must call your pediatric healthcare provider.
-Working harder than usual to breathe could be an indication that they have a terrible respiratory infection.
-A good rule-of-thumb for deciding if your child is working too hard is to keep an eye on your kid’s ribcage.
-If it is caving in and forming an upside-down “V,” then your child is working too hard, and you need to call your pediatric healthcare provider or go to the emergency department.
+Working harder than usual to breathe could indicate a terrible respiratory infection.
+A good rule of thumb for deciding if your child is working too hard is to keep an eye on your child’s ribcage.
+If it is caving in and forming an upside-down “V,” your child is working too hard, and you need to call your pediatric healthcare provider or go to the emergency department.

 When to Call Your Provider